-The fee for workshops in Australia is $2950 AUD per person (inclusive of GST).
+The fee for the workshop in Australia is $2950 AUD per person (inclusive of GST).

 Discounts apply for multiple participants from the same organisation on the same workshop.
-Please contact the CRM & Sales Manager [CLICK HERE] for details.
+Please contact the ASI Customer Relationship Manager [CLICK HERE] for details.

 Full payment is required before attendance at the workshop.

 Students will need to meet the following entry requirements prior to course commencement:

 - Must be over the age of 18

 - Reading and writing - a student must be able to read, comprehend and write a range of texts within a variety of contexts.

 - Oral communication - a student must be able to use and respond to spoken language including some unfamiliar material within a variety of contexts.

 - Numeracy and mathematics – a student must be able to recognise and use a variety of conventions and symbolism of formal mathematics.